-We expect to depend on collaborations with third parties for the research, development, and commercialization of certain of the product candidates we may develop.
+We currently depend, and expect to continue to depend, on collaborations with third parties for the research, development, and commercialization of certain of the product candidates we may develop.
 If any such collaborations are not successful, we may not be able to capitalize on the market potential of those product candidates.

-We anticipate seeking third-party collaborators for the research, development, and commercialization of some of our PROTAC programs.
-For example, in September 2015 we entered into a collaboration with Genentech, which we amended and restated in November 2017, in December 2017 we entered into a collaboration with Pfizer, and in July 2019 we entered into a collaboration with Bayer.
+We currently have, and anticipate in the future seeking additional, third-party collaborators for the research, development, and commercialization of some of our PROTAC programs.
+For example, in September 2015 we entered into a research collaboration with Genentech, which we amended and restated in November 2017; in December 2017 we entered into a research collaboration with Pfizer; in July 2019 we entered into a research collaboration with Bayer; and in July 2021 we entered into a development and commercialization collaboration with Pfizer.
 Our likely collaborators for any other collaboration arrangements include large and mid-size pharmaceutical companies and biotechnology companies.
 Any such arrangements with third parties will likely limit our control over the amount and timing of resources that our collaborators dedicate to the development or commercialization of any product candidates we may seek to develop with them.
 Our ability to generate revenues from these arrangements will depend on our collaborators' abilities to successfully perform the functions assigned to them in these arrangements.
 We cannot predict the success of any collaboration that we enter into.